 If you get creative, there is an abundance of ways content can be tailored to the right channel.
 Hint: if you’re lacking inspiration with your marketing efforts, check out these 10 campaigns that reinvent pharma marketing.

-A podcast or a webinar can be uploaded to YouTube, for instance.
+You should also consider using webinar software to hold a podcast or a webinar.
+Then, you could upload it to YouTube, for instance.
 Here’s such an example of a webinar by Pfizer’s VP of External Research Solutions dr. Richard Connel.
 It’s available on YouTube to be discovered by audiences that might prefer this platform over others.

 That same webinar can then be shortened and further edited to a teaser or an explainer video that highlights the most important facts and be shared across social media.